sanjanarose-pixel/shadow-whisperer/README.md

 cd shadow-whisperer

 # Run
-python -m http.server 8000 and Open http://localhost:8000 in your browser and allow webcam access.
+python -m http.server 8000

 ### Project Documentation
 For Software:

-# Screenshots (Add at least 3)
+# Screenshots

 ## Meet the Shadow Puppets you can try out! 🌿